Loading...

 Remove signs of AI-generated writing from text.
 Use when editing or reviewing any content to make it sound more natural and human-written.
 Catches patterns like inflated language, rule of three, em dash overuse, vague attributions, copula avoidance, negative parallelisms, synonym cycling, filler phrases, excessive hedging, and soulless structure.
 Use when someone says "humanize this", "this sounds like AI", "make this sound human", "remove the AI", "clean this up", "de-AI this", "this reads like ChatGPT", or when reviewing any AI-assisted draft before publishing.
 Also use as a final pass on content from other skills like boring-remix or social-content.
 World Code integrated — applies voice.md rules when available.

-Define your Climax — the specific transformation you promise your audience.
-This is the second element of the World Code framework.
-Use when someone says "define my climax", "transformation promise", "what change do I create", "what do I promise", or "climax element".
+Discover your Crown — the positioning statement that declares what territory you rule.
+This is the fifth element of the World Code framework.
+Use when someone says "define my positioning", "market position", "what territory do I own", "crown element", or "what do I actually do".